TheTexta/obsidian-main/Psychology/Unit 5 - Cognitive Psychology/Working Memory.md

 #cognitive-psychology
-Working Memory::Newer understanding of [[Short-Term Memory]] that adds conscious, active processing of incoming auditory and visual information, and of information retrieved from [[long-term memory]].
+Working Memory::Newer understanding of [[Short-Term Memory]] that adds conscious, [[effortful processing|active processing]] of incoming auditory and visual information, and of information retrieved from [[long-term memory]].
 <!--SR:!2024-04-11,2,210-->

 Baddeley Hitch - Working memory

-Working memory is thought to consist of interrelated systems.
+Working [[memory]] is thought to consist of interrelated systems.
 1. Central executive
 		Controls and coordinates the other two systems; it acts as the interpreter of the other two systems.
 1. Visual Spatial Sketchpad